Viren070/torbox-sdk-js/examples/README.md

-# torbox-api
+# @torbox/torbox-api

-A basic example of how to use the torbox-api package.
+A basic example of how to use the @torbox/torbox-api package.

 ## Installation

-In the event `torbox-api` is not published to npm, you can install it locally by running the following command in the examples folder:
+In the event `@torbox/torbox-api` is not published to npm, you can install it locally by running the following command in the examples folder:

 ```sh
 npm run setup